MeirBrooks/Mushfiq-Website/WEBSITEREADME.txt

 Again, please maintain this structure for tidiness (sp?).

-To add a new international experience page use the template found at:
+To add a new international experience page use an existing one as a template.
-"../courses/intlexp/template.html"

 Just plug in your information and create a new folder for the files necessary for that page in "../courses/intlexp/resources/XXXX" where XXXX is the four digit year.
 Be sure to change the page title by opening your new project page in bluegriffon and navigating to:

 Format >  Page Properties..
-and Changing Title from "Template | Ahmed Mushfiq Mobarak" to "Country Year IE | Ahmed Mushfiq Mobarak"
+and Changing Title from "Already Existing Information | Ahmed Mushfiq Mobarak" to "Country Year IE | Ahmed Mushfiq Mobarak"

 (Obviously, replace -Country- and -Year- with the necessary information for the new page.)

 *********************************